European Institute of Innovation and Technology (EIT)

 EIT Manufacturing: leading manufacturing innovation is made by Europe

 EIT Urban Mobility: mobility for liveable urban spaces

 EIT in Horizon Europe

 A total of EUR 2.9 billion is expected to flow to the EIT from the Horizon Europe budget in the 2020-2027 funding period.
-Until 2027, two new KICs will be launched: Cultural and Creative Sectors and Industries (2022 or 2023) and Water, Marine & Maritime Sectors (2026).
+Until 2027, two new KICs will be launched: Cultural and Creative Sectors and Industries (Opening of Call October/November 2021 (tbc); deadline March 2022 (tbc)) and Water, Marine & Maritime Sectors (2026).